Formatting Text

 All of <b>, <i>, <big>, and <small> date from an earlier, pre-CSS era of the web.
 Nowadays, CSS can change how an element appears, so visual tag names like <b> and <small> are out of favor.
 That said, <b>, <i>, and <small> still have some appearance-independent meanings.

-Text of different sizes
+Text of Different Sizes

 Start mixing font sizes, like <small>a</small><big>A</big>, and you’ll quickly notice a problem with the font size code: the text is aligned along its top, as if it’s hanging from a clothes line.
 But you know that English text is typically written with all letters aligned at an invisible baseline instead.